mauroservienti/milestone.github.io/_posts/reject-commands.md

 layout: post
 title: "What if my command was rejected?"
 author: Mauro Servienti
 synopsis: "Distributed systems are different and require a different mindset.
 That's particularly true when dealing with async processes and failures.
 We need new tools and a new toolbox.
-And in the end,  at e we can avoid rejecting that command."
+And in the end, we can avoid rejecting that command."
 enable_mermaid: true
 header_image: /img/posts/reject-commands/header.jpg
 tags: